UrmilPawar/Traffic-control-system-using-DFA/README.md

 - V: Traffic is detected in at least one vertical lane (North, South, North-South)
 - H: Traffic is detected in at least one horizontal lane (East, West, East-West)
 - B: Traffic is detected in at least one vertical and horizontal lane(North-East, East-South, North-East-South, North-East-West-South, etc.)
-- N: Traffic is detected in none of the direction
+- N: Traffic is detected in none of the direction.

 ### Meaning of the output: